ymunemasa/data-tutorials/tutorials/hdf/realtime-event-processing-in-nifi-sam-sr-superset/tutorial-1.md

 **Setup HDF to Run SAM Demo**

 1\.
-Login to the Ambari UI at `http://sandbox-hdf.hortonworks.com:9080` using `admin/admin`.
+Login to the Ambari UI at `http://localhost:9080` using `admin/admin`.

 2\.
 In the left hand sidebar, select "Streaming Analytics Manager (SAM)," Summary tab appears, click on "Service Actions", click on the "Start" button and turn off "maintenance mode".

 3\.
-Open your terminal on your host machine.
+Go back to your Ubuntu Shell.
 SSH into the HDF sandbox.
 The "bootstrap-storage.sh drop-create" command resets the tables in mysql to store SAM metadata. "bootstrap.sh pulls" creates SAM (streamline) default components, notifiers, udfs and roles.
 Run the commands:

 ~~~bash
 ssh root@localhost -p 12222